gyurci08/headscale-oidc-sync/README.md

 ## Contributing

-Pull requests are welcome.
-I am a just learning go so please provide proper description.
+Pull requests are welcome!
+As I am still at the beginning of learning Go, please include detailed descriptions with your contributions.
-Thank you!
+Thank you for your help!